surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 1.8.2 - March 21, 2023 =
+* Fix: Issue with forms not loading on the backend for some non-premium users.

 = 1.8.1 - March 20, 2023 =
-* Hotfix: Disabled form manual payment methods still showing in form.
+* Fix: Disabled form manual payment methods still showing in form.
 * Fix: Issue with some themes setting max content width on instant checkout pages.
 * Fix: Issue with instant checkout pages not loading components if slide out cart is disabled.